 When Do Ants Molt?

-These larvae look nothing like the ants we know.
-These larvae have no eyes, limbs, and can only really do one thing, eat.
+These larvae look nothing like adult ants.
+They have no eyes, or limbs, and can only really do one thing, eat.
 They rely on workers for a constant supply of food which they gobble up to grow rapidly.
-As they do so, they molt several times to accommodate changes in size.
+As they grow, they molt several times to accommodate changes in size.

 Why Do Ants Molt?

-These exoskeletons don’t stretch and therefore, eventually become barriers for development as they fail to support the physical changes in the larval body.
-Thus, as ant larvae grow, they have to molt and shed their exoskeletons otherwise, they’d get crushed and fail to develop.
+These exoskeletons don’t stretch and therefore, become barriers to development.
+As ant larvae grow, they have to molt and shed their exoskeletons.
+Otherwise, they’d get crushed and fail to develop.

 How Do Ants Molt?

-Once this layer is formed, the molting fluid becomes activated and breaks down the old cuticle to recycle amino acids and chitin which eventually become the procuticle or inner layer of the new exoskeleton.
+Once this layer is fully formed, the molting fluid activates and breaks down the old cuticle.
+Doing so recycles amino acids and chitin that become the inner layer of the new exoskeleton.

 Larval Instars In Ants

-- Instar 1.
-Cranium width: 0.24-0.30mm; Very minute hairs on the head prothorax; mandibles with one acute medial toot; No recognizable spinules on the basal half of medial surface.
+- Instar 1: Cranium width: 0.24-0.30mm; Very minute hairs on the head prothorax; mandibles with one acute medial toot; No recognizable spinules on the basal half of medial surface.

-- Instar 2.
-Cranium width: 0.29-0.33mm; Short and sparse hairs on head and body; Mandibles with several spinules in addition to one medial tooth; Maxillary palp a rather wide frustum and galea a slender frustum.
+- Instar 2: Cranium width: 0.29-0.33mm; Short and sparse hairs on head and body; Mandibles with several spinules in addition to one medial tooth; Maxillary palp a rather wide frustum and galea a slender frustum.